CEI-lab/ece3400-2017/docs/Grading/Semester_Score.md

 Three times over the semester we will practice giving and receiving constructive criticism.
 The point is not to complain, but to make sure everyone contributes their best towards the final project.
 Each student will be asked to distribute 100 points between their team members dependent on their contribution to the team work.
 The accumulated points will be normalized to the group size and scaled to between 0 and 10 points towards the final grade.

 Each team will meet with the professor and discuss the reasoning for their point distribution.
-Remember that many qualities can be considered a valuable contribution to a team: technical strength, dedication/persistence, optimism, creativity, leadership, initiator, and detail oriented thinking.
+Remember that many qualities can be considered a valuable contribution to a team: technical strength, dedication/persistence, optimism, creativity, leadership and maintaining a perspective, role of initiation, and detail oriented thinking.